Create a DIY vertical garden for the perfect small space garden solution.

 This cedar vertical garden has a lot of space to grow your favorite herbs and plants.
 And the built in drip watering system will help make watering your vertical garden even easier.

 Now that spring is officially here, it’s time to start gardening.
-I look forward to getting dirt under my nails each year. and since we have our new patio space, I knew I needed a better solution for the our herb garden.
+I look forward to getting dirt under my nails each year.

 So I am getting really good at maximizing our space.
 This vertical herb garden is the perfect solution.
 It does not take up a lot of room, but it holds a ton of plants.

 And for even more vertical planting fun, check out this modern ladder planter.
 The two vertical gardens means I can grow even more!